 We know that we are children of God, and that the whole world is under the control of the evil one.
 (1 John 5:19)

-As Tom Tompkins explains in his book, Understanding the Book of Job, God gave control of the earth to man…
+The scriptures declare that God gave control of the earth to man…

 The highest heavens belong to the Lord, but the earth he has given to mankind.
 (Psa 115:16)